Key takeaways

 Now that we understand the concept, let's explore real-life examples of illusory contracts.

-3 Illusory Contract Example In Contract Law
+3 Illusory Contract Examples In Contract Law

 Illusory contracts appear in many industries, from employment agreements to subscription services.
 Here are a few common examples:

 - Employment agreements: If a contract states that an employee "may receive a bonus if management decides," it raises concerns.
 Without clear criteria or an obligation for the employer to pay, the promise lacks enforceability.
-However, if the contract outlines specific performance metrics or conditions for the bonus, it is not illusory
+However, if the contract outlines specific performance metrics or conditions for the bonus, it is not illusory.

-- Supply contracts: A clause stating that a company will “purchase materials as needed” may seem standard, but without specifying a minimum purchase requirement or defining what “needed” means, the supplier has no guaranteed order.
-Courts may deem such contracts unenforceable unless there is an obligation to buy a certain quantity or a defined purchase structure
+- Supply contracts: A clause stating that a company will "purchase materials as needed" may seem standard, but without specifying a minimum purchase requirement or defining what "needed" means, the supplier has no guaranteed order.
+Courts may deem such contracts unenforceable unless there is an obligation to buy a certain quantity or a defined purchase structure.

 - Subscription services: If a provider includes a clause stating, "We may change or remove services at any time without notice," the customer could argue that there was no real commitment to provide ongoing services.

-If a subscription service states, "We may change or discontinue services at any time," without providing notice or an alternative, a court may find this unenforceable because the customer has no guaranteed benefit from the contract.
+For example: If a subscription service states, "We may change or discontinue services at any time," without providing notice or an alternative, a court may find this unenforceable because the customer has no guaranteed benefit from the contract.
+However, if the contract states, "We may modify services with 30 days' notice, and customers may cancel without penalty," this is more enforceable because it provides clear conditions and protections for the customer.

 Contracts aren't just about words; they require obligations.
 And that brings us to the two main types of contracts: bilateral and unilateral.

-Unilateral contracts vs. Bilateral Contracts
+Unilateral Contracts vs. Bilateral Contracts

 Not all contracts work the same way.
 Some require both parties to commit upfront, while others leave one side waiting until action is taken.
 That's the difference between bilateral and unilateral contracts.